 - Click the + icon next to the top-level course under which you need to add a new course - for example, KS3 German.

 - Once the underlying Year Group courses are shown, click into the Year Group that you need add a course to - for example, Year 7.

-- On the Add New Module slideover menu that appears, set your the class name as the Module Name - other details such as the Subject and Year Group should be set automatically.
+- On the Add New Module slide over, set your the class name as the Module Name - other details such as the Subject and Year Group should be set automatically.
 Click Add Module to create the new course.

 - Once you've added the course, you can head back to School > Programmes > (next academic year) Courses and repeat the above steps for any new courses.

 When importing your timetable, we won't automatically enrol students into classes and registers.